bobosola/OSTerrain50-SimpleBinary/README.md

 The inclusion of the grid identifier is primarily for use with the included 010 Editor template to help navigate the ouput file.

 The 100 address placeholders within a header grid block are ordered W to E and S to N. They may contain anything from 0 to 100 data addresses depending on how many 10km² OS data files are available for that grid.
-If no data file exists then the data address is left blank.
+If no data file exists (i.e it's a 100% sea area), then the data address is left blank.
 Each populated address is stored as 32 bit unsigned int and points to a data block containg elevation values.

 ### Data section

 The data section comprises contiguous data blocks, each representing an imported OS data file which contains 200 rows by 200 columns of elevation data.
 Each elevation data value within a data block is stored from W to E and S to N and is stored as a 16 bit signed integer.

 ### File layout